sajjadGG/book-python/dragon/adr-template.rst

 Context and Problem Statement
 -----------------------------
 * Before this decade is out
-* Landing a man on the moon
+* Landing a man on the Moon
 * Returning him safely to the Earth